Shubhankar-Kumar/Heart-disease-predictive-model/README.md

 The project repository contains the following files and directories:

-app.py: The Flask application file that handles HTTP requests and model deployment. templates/: This directory contains the HTML templates used for rendering the user interface. static/css/: This directory contains CSS files for styling the HTML templates. dataset_heart.csv: This file contains the dataset used for training and evaluation. model.pkl: pickle file containing the trained model README.md: This file, providing an overview of the project and instructions for usage.
+- app.py: The Flask application file that handles HTTP requests and model deployment.
+- templates/: This directory contains the HTML templates used for rendering the user interface.
+- static/css/: This directory contains CSS files for styling the HTML templates.
+- dataset_heart.csv: This file contains the dataset used for training and evaluation.
+- model.pkl: pickle file containing the trained model
+- Heart_disease_prediction.ipynb : This contains model development notebook
+- README.md: This file, providing an overview of the project and instructions for usage.